 The bin design is completely original and has been developed by a Melbourne Industrial Designer, John Vanzella.
-After the recycled plastic sheets are cut, each bin is hand-built in Melbourne ready for installation on a port or pier near you.
+They are made from sheets of recycled plastic, with each bin hand-built in Melbourne ready for installation on a port or pier near you.

 What happens to the fishing line after being collected from the bins?

-The fishing line is currently included with general waste, and where possible some fishing groups are reusing higher quality line.
+The fishing line is currently included within general waste disposal techniques, and where possible some fishing groups are reusing higher quality line.
 The line is cut into shorter pieces before entering general waste so as not to cause damage to wildlife when in landfill.

 Won’t the bins just be used for general waste and fill up?